 I wonder if you noticed – when you swiftly swiped my girls 232 tiny ‘Shopkins’, her ten ‘Shopkins’ dolls and her six Shopkins ‘Cutie Cars’, from our patio table – the meticulous way most had been lined up by colour and function?
 I’ve wondered if you gave any thought to as to ‘why’ the ‘Petkins’ car, ‘Gemma Stone’ doll and little ‘Puppy House’ were purposefully set to one side?
 Or, if you gave any consideration as to why ‘Toastie Bread’ and ‘Apple Blossom’ were front and centre to the rest?

-You see, my nine year old girl – the one whose precious collection you stole – is Autistic, and her unique neurology delights in sorting, lining up, role-playing with, and using her beloved Shopkins to communicate, every single day, in a way that serves an intrinsic and meaningful purpose.
+You see, my nine year old girl – the one whose precious collection you stole – is Autistic, and her unique neurology delights in sorting, lining up, role-playing with, and using her beloved Shopkins to support communication, every single day, in a way that serves an intrinsic and meaningful purpose.

 There was infact nothing random in how those tiny Shopkins were positioned on the table – their placement communicated the story of how my girl and I were going to be taking her puppy to the vet that afternoon, how I, represented by ‘Gemma Stone’ doll, was going to drive us there … and that my girl had requested toast and an apple for breakfast.